 Floor Cleaning Checklist

-Office floors are arguably more important than all other surfaces when it comes to deep office cleaning.
-Therefore, an office deep cleaning checklist would not be legitimate if it did not have floor cleaning included.
+Floor cleaning is arguably more important than all other surfaces when it comes to deep cleaning.
+Therefore, a deep cleaning checklist would not be legitimate if it did not have floor cleaning included.

 However, because these tasks a lot of effort to move furniture, time to do the work and expense of heavy duty equipment, it often is not done.
 There is no substitute for a beautifully clean, shining floor.
 It makes a world of difference to overall cleanliness of the office environment.